eggsy/vue3-instagram-clone/README.md

 # Instagram Clone with Vue 3

+> [!IMPORTANT]
+> This app is not affiliated with Instagram or Meta Platforms, Inc.

 Here's a _not-so-little but also not-so-detailed_ Instagram clone app built with Vue 3, TypeScript, Tailwind CSS on Twitch!

 ### Screenshots Table